send2dan/public/README.md

 MBChB, FRCPath, MMedEd, RCPathME

 # Background:
 Daniel joined Newcastle upon Tyne Hospitals NHS Foundation as a Consultant Medical Microbiologist in 2015, and has a special interest in nephrology, urology, solid organ transplantation (kidney and pancreas), vascular surgery, medical education, clinical informatics (#RStats @NHSrCommunity) and quality improvement.
 Before moving to the North East, Daniel trained in Aberdeen, Sheffield, York, Hull and Leeds.
 Additional responsibilities include: Associate Clinical Lecturer at Newcastle University; Medical Examiner for Newcastle upon Tyne Hospitals NHS Foundation Trust; and Examiner for the Royal College of Pathologists (RCPath); “Q” fellow at The Health Foundation.
-Daniel is currently enrolled in the PG Cert in Clinical Data Science at Manchester University.
+Daniel is enrolled in the 2024/25 PG Cert in Clinical Data Science at Manchester University.

 # Website:
 <https://www.newcastlelaboratories.com>